datnguyen1215/gpt-articles/prompts/outline.md

 Here's an example of your answer: { "title": "how to take care of goldfish", "outline": [ { "type": "heading1", "text": "Introduction", "points": ["Why goldfish are popular pets", "Common misconceptions"] } ] }

-Give me a full outline with lots of details for this article {title}.
-Only the formatted json.
-Do not encapsulate answer in code block.
+Give me an outline this article {title}.
+Well plan the outlines so they do not repeat within the same article.
+Outline should be closely related to the title.